-The HI-E Dry 195 is equipped with a 2" thick, MERV 11 pleated fabric air filter that must be checked regularly.
-Operating the unit with a dirty filter will reduce the dehumidifier's capacity and efficiency and may cause the compressor to cycle off and on unnecessarily on the defrost control.
+The HI-E Dry 195 is equipped with two 2" thick, MERV 8 pleated fabric air filters that must be checked regularly.
+Operating the unit with dirty filters will reduce the dehumidifier's capacity and efficiency and may cause the compressor to cycle off and on unnecessarily on the defrost control.

+The filter can generally be vacuumed clean several times before needing replacement.
 Replacement filters can be ordered from the factory or purchased locally if available.
 DO NOT operate the unit without the filter or with a less effective filter as the heat exchange coils inside the unit could become clogged and require disassembly to clean.